chris-molki/gpetas/README.md

 # Installation

 `gpetas` requires `python>=3.9`.
-For a proper installation create a virtual environment and activate it.
+For a proper installation create a virtual environment first and activate it.
+Just do the following using `conda`.
-Clone the repository into a directory and go into the folder.
-Just do the following

 ## Create virtual environment
 ```